Falling Action is Critical To Successful Story Telling: Here’s How To Write It

 Some stories jump swiftly from the climax to the resolution, making it difficult to parse out the falling action.
 The Indiana Jones movies are great examples.

 Raiders of the Lost Ark moves swiftly from the climactic ark opening scene to the ending, where the ark gets locked away in a government warehouse.
-Temple of Doom sees Indy defeat the Thugee clan, but he’s immediately transported to the small village where he learns to respect their culture and kisses Willie before heading to Delhi.
-After the Temple in the Valley of the Crescent Moon crumbles in the Last Crusade, Indy and the team ride off into the sunset as the credits roll.
+Temple of Doom sees Indy defeat the Thuggee clan, but he’s immediately transported to the small village where he learns to respect their culture and kisses Willie before heading to Delhi.
+After the Temple in the Valley of the Crescent Moon crumbles in The Last Crusade, Indy and the team ride off into the sunset as the credits roll.

 However, although the falling action in these films is short and somewhat implied rather than overtly delivered to the audience via exposition, it does exist.